Criminal Tribes Act: Origins

 Professor Henry Schwarz notes that, as early as 1772, under the governorship of Warren Hastings, legal regulations allowed for punishment of an offender's family and village.
-It was rooted in the existing jurisprudence that criminality was hereditary in India and criminals were such by profession and belonged to like-minded fraternity.
+It was rooted in the contemporary jurisprudence that criminality was hereditary in India and criminals were such by profession and belonged to like-minded fraternity.
 The growth of gang robbery by lowland villagers in the late eighteenth century was significantly due to the Cornwallis administrative reforms rather than changes in the economic production patters.
 The reforms altered land revenue obligations and tenant-landlord relations as well as the police and judicial systems in colonial India.
 The Regulation XII of 1793 legislated that 'wandering' communities could be put to work on roads or otherwise forcibly settled down.
 British officials were encouraged to compile lists of these attributes pertaining to each community and, classify them on the basis of their usefulness to the state.
 Observable differences became inherent tendencies.
 When combined with poorly understood Indian notions of community, such tendencies became essential, unchanging certainties.

-Colonial depiction of thugs attacking a traveller.
+The Thuggee Acts

 The Thuggee Act of 1836 set the legal precedent for the Criminal Tribes Act 1871.
-Colonial records characterises thuggees with five qualities—strangulation, secrecy, organisation, antiquity, and religiosity.
+Colonial records characterises thuggee with five qualities—strangulation, secrecy, organisation, antiquity, and religiosity.
 These distinguished them from other categories of criminality and provided the basis of the 1836 act.
-Nevertheless, these understandings and common parlance precedes British arrival in India.
-The Thuggee Act provided the legal jurisprudence to understanding crime in India as an organised and hereditary in the person of a thug.
+Nevertheless, these understandings and common parlance precede British arrival in India.
+The Thuggee Act provided the legal jurisprudence to understanding crime in India as organised and hereditary in the person of a thug.
 The law allowed individuals to be convicted based solely on affiliation to a criminal group without evidence of having committed a crime.

+Colonial depiction of thugs attacking a traveller.

-The first mention of a thuggee in the British archives is during murder investigations in 1809.
+The first mention of thuggee in the British archives is during murder investigations in 1809.
 In the Indian region of Etawah, the magistrate report of James Law to the Commander-in-Chief William Dowdeswell describing the involved thugs as strongly leagued together, organised, ancient, and secretive.
-In the same year, another report by Judge T. Brooke to Dowdeswell further defined thuggee as 'a crime in which unsuspecting travelers were approached in disguise, strangled with a scarf or catgut string, looted, and hidden.'
+In the same year, another report by Judge T. Brooke to Dowdeswell further defined thuggee as 'a crime in which unsuspecting travellers were approached in disguise, strangled with a scarf or catgut string, looted, and hidden.'
 The same definition was emphasised in Richard Sherwood's report in 1819 as well as that these groups were highly diverse, involving multiple castes, religions, and ethnicities.
 In 1830, William Henry Sleeman anonymously published an article which sealed the understanding that it was a religious practice.
-Sleeman, thereafter, wrote three books on the thuggees.
+Sleeman, thereafter, wrote three books on thuggee.